SRKadam1/SPUR_Sp21_PSPS/README.md

                # any other processing?
                # save result
       ```
-* It is possible that I have ommitted variables or steps while cleaning up the code.
+* It is possible that I have omitted variables or steps while cleaning up the code.
 If you find that to be true, please open an issue and I would be more than happy to rectify the problem.